Showing posts with label Shoot 'em ups - Other. Show all posts

 Be Trigger-happy!

-I've spent much of my recent time trolling through loads of disks using the nifty Floppy Image Runner and eventually came across this beauty.
+I've spent much time trolling through loads of disks using the nifty Floppy Image Runner and eventually came across this beauty.
 Quartz was released in 1988 by Firebird and is a tripped-out 8-way shooter that has us playing inside a cloud of sub-atomic particles.
-Each stage is a variety of short mini-stages quite similar to Asteroids but there are also incredible horizontal and vertical shooters along with some impressive 3D effects.
+Each stage is a variety of short mini-stages similar to Asteroids but there are also incredible horizontal and vertical shooters along with some impressive 3D effects.

 Our job is to shoot the colourful hadrons, transforming them into quarks - which we blast into tiny neutrinos.
-Collecting these eventually offers a selection of power-ups ranging from ship repairs to a variety of awesome weapons.
+Collecting these eventually offers a selection of power-ups ranging from ship repairs to awesome weapons.
 The end-of-level boss is perfect for the physicists lurking within and needs to be shot several times until it spins into oblivion.
-Lives are limited but you're offered the chance to continue on - if you're willing to give up a weapon - which is actually a strange idea but one that forces you to play better rather than simply whining for extra lives!
+Lives are limited but you're offered the chance to continue on - if you're willing to give up a weapon - which is a strange idea but one that forces you to play better rather than whining for extra lives!

-I'm gobsmacked with just how brilliant this is with its frantic action, rich graphics and chirpy audio not to mention its beautiful parallax scrolling.
+I'm gobsmacked with how brilliant this is with its frantic action, rich graphics and chirpy audio not to mention its beautiful parallax scrolling.
 My 8-year-old daughter gave this a playtest and she found the controls daunting but soon got the hang of it and said it was crazy but lots of fun.
-And I think that sums up Quartz very nicely!!
+And I think that sums up Quartz nicely!!

 Fancy taking this groovy spaceship for a spin?